dpcook/vector_models/README.md

-# vector_models
-vector graphics - feel free to use
+# Vector graphics - feel free to use

+Graphics were designed in Affinity Designer.
+EPS, SVG, and Affinity files included

+I am in no way an illustrator, so excuse any weirdness with layer organization